Citizenship & Naturalization Lawyers In Queens

 After you have been a permanent resident in the U.S. for five years, make sure you give us a call to get your application for citizenship underway.
 We proudly serve clients in Queens, Nassau County, and the surrounding areas.

-Contact our Long Island citizenship and naturalization attorneys today at (516) 260-4755 for a consultation.
+Contact our Queens citizenship and naturalization attorneys today at (516) 260-4755 for a consultation.

 Services Available in Spanish, Bengali, Urdu & Hindi